ignatkim/maddevs/README.md

 npm run storybook
 ```

-Now you can create a new slice for development by following command:
+Now you can create a new slice for development:
 ```bash
 prismic sm --create-slice
 ```